DreamMoonCai/KYukiReflection/docs-source/src/en/guide/home.md

 # Introduce

-> `YukiReflection` is a Reflection API based on the Java and Android platform.
+> `KYukiReflection` is a reference to a variant of the Kotlin reflection API based on [YukiReflection](https://github.com/HighCapable/YukiReflection).

 ## Background

-This is a set of simple and efficient Reflection API rebuilt based on Java native Reflection API using Kotlin.

-`YukiReflection` is also the core functionality that [KYukiHookAPI](https://github.com/DreamMoonCai/KYukiHookAPI) is using.

-The name is taken from ["ももくり" heroine Yuki Kurihara](https://www.bilibili.com/bangumi/play/ss5016).
+This is a new API designed to use the Kotlin advanced reflection framework to complete related reflection tasks without changing the original [YukiReflection](https://github.com/HighCapable/YukiReflection).

+By supporting more features of Kotlin such as keywords, functional programming, extended functions, generics and other features, `KYukiReflection` can perform reflection searches more accurately.

 ## Usage

-`YukiReflection` is fully built with Kotlin **lambda** syntax.
+`KYukiReflection` is completely built from `YukiReflection` syntax, you can use `KYukiReflection` like `YukiReflection`.

-It can replace [Java's native Reflection API](https://www.oracle.com/technical-resources/articles/java/javareflection.html) and implement a more complete reflection solution in a more human-friendly language.
+It can also support the use of `Java` related class field methods and use a more user-friendly language to implement a more complete reflection solution.

 ## Language Requirement

-Please use Kotlin, the code composition of the API part is also compatible with Java, but the implementation of the basic reflection scene **may not be used at all**.
+Please use Kotlin with `YukiReflection`.
+Part of the code structure of the API is also compatible with Java, but the implementation of basic reflection scenarios may not be used at all.

-All Demo sample codes in the document will be described using Kotlin, if you don’t know how to use Kotlin at all, you may not be able to use `YukiReflection`.
+All Demo sample codes in the document will be described using Kotlin.
+If you don’t know how to use Kotlin at all, you may not be able to use `YukiReflection`.

 ## Source of Inspiration

-`YukiReflection` was originally the core function integrated in the [KYukiHookAPI](https://github.com/DreamMoonCai/KYukiHookAPI) project, and now it is decoupled so that this Reflection API can be used in any Java and Android platform project.
+`KYukiReflection` is a summary and integration of Kotlin's poor and incomprehensible reflection.
+The project concept completely refers to `YukiReflection`.
+The same set of reflection API can be used in any Java and Android platform projects.

-Now, we only need to write a small amount of code to implement a simple reflection call.
+Now, we only need to write a small amount of code to implement a simple Kotlin-style reflection call.

-With Kotlin elegant **lambda** and `YukiReflection`, you can make your reflection logic more beautiful and clear.
+With Kotlin's elegant **lambda** writing method and `KYukiReflection`, you can make your reflection logic more beautiful and clearer. **Please note that with `KYukiReflection`, please replace or convert `Class` to `KClass` wherever possible. `Class` will be supported in the future, but if you use this API, please develop a habit of converting `KClass`.**

 > The following example